contaware/git-docs-notes/README.md

   - When omitting `<localbranchname>`, then the current branch is pushed to the remote branch with the same name, but only if the [upstream tracking configurations](#branch) have the same two names set.
   - If `<remotename>` is not provided, then Git pushes to the remote from the [upstream tracking configurations](#branch).

-- Tags have to be pushed explicitly:
+- Tags have to be pushed explicitly (as opposed to pull and fetch which get them automatically):

   ```
   git push <remotename> <tagname>